 We have around 30 goats on site varying in size from very large Alpines to tiny Pygmys.
-These are often taken on as pets for lawn mowing however, goats don’t really tend to graze grass, preferring to browse on pretty much everything else!
-They are amazing escape artists and can be quite boisterous.
+These are often taken on as pets for lawn mowing.
+However, goats don’t really tend to graze grass, preferring to browse on pretty much everything else!
+They’re amazing escape artists and can be quite boisterous.
 Goats are highly entertaining animals but can be quite labour intensive!
 They require regular hoof trimming, worming, mite treatments and generally keeping occupied.
 Many of our goats have been welfare cases who have needed treatment and care to bring them back from poor condition.

 We have a lovely barn and paddock especially for the older sheep and goats when they need a little more TLC than they would receive living out with the main groups where the younger animals can be a little more boisterous and generally a bit annoying when you are trying to just chill out in your retirement years!